Five Models for Cookie Consent Compliance

 With the increase of privacy regulations enacted around the world, companies are required to implement cookie banners and preference centers to their websites.
-At a high level, this means you must notify your site’s visitors that you’re using cookies, obtain their consent for cookie usage and provide choices manage cookie preferences.
+At a high level, this means you must notify your site’s visitors that you’re using cookies and other tracking technologies, obtain their consent for cookie usage and provide choices to manage cookie preferences.

 There are multiple approaches you can take to display a cookies consent banner on your website, but there are five main consent models to choose from:

 - Information Only – This type of model tells the user that cookies are in use, and their choices are to accept the fact or navigate away.
 While this is the simplest approach and most widely adopted, it is generally not accepted by major privacy regulations such as the GDPR.

 - Soft Opt-in – Looks similar to Information Only cookies but the crucial difference is that cookies are blocked on the first arrival to the site or landing page.
 Any further action by the user, such as clicking on a link to a second page, is then taken as consent, and cookies are normally set on the second page.

 - Explicit Consent – This model ensures cookies are blocked until a user performs a specific action that signifies their acceptance of cookies.
 Typically, they have to tick a box or click a button/link that says “I accept cookies” or something similar.

 - Mixed Consent – This hybrid model approach applies to different types of cookies according to their purpose.
 For example, you may rely on Implied Consent for web analytics and Soft Opt-in for third-party advertising.
 While this approach is not seen very often, as regulations increase, it’s expected this model will be applied more widely.

 We developed a guide that dives into the different layouts available to website owners looking to implement a cookie banner.
 We also take a look at the benefits and the risks of each option, with clear advice on the mistakes to avoid.